 The forex trading platform will be your gateway to the markets using the charting packages included to perform your daily, weekly or monthly analysis.

 Without a trading terminal/platform, just like back in the earlier days of trading, you would have to call up your broker to execute a trade.
 Now, it’s a simple click (or tap) of a button!

 It is important to note that all trading platforms are not the same.

-Some of the more advanced charting packages are reserved for the software packages only.
+Some of the more advanced charting packages are reserved for software packages only.

-Whereas the website trading platforms all you to trade at any time and anywhere.
+Whereas the website trading platforms allow you to trade at any time and anywhere.

 Every single broker you sign up for will provide either an online web trading platform or a software version.

 You should not choose a broker because of their platform, and vice versa.

 Throughout this course, we will be using the MT4 platform to demonstrate how to trade the forex markets.
 Although, all the lessons learned are easily transferrable to other platforms.

 As you can imagine there are hundreds of brokers, whereas there is only one MT4 platform – which is used by the majority of the brokers – therefore it makes sense to teach on this platform.